Women’s March Chicago 2018: March to the Polls FAQs

 Why are comments turned off on the Facebook event page?
 Like the website, the event page is for disseminating information.
 This is where you can RSVP and get logistical information.

 If you want to discuss this march or have questions, please go to our Facebook (non-event) page: womens121marchonchicago.
-This is a page that was set up in mid-November.

 Why is the original Facebook page private?